|Year of Entry||2017|

 |Programme Website||Click here to open|

 |Tuition Fee||Click here for more information|

-This programme explores Asia’s place in the contemporary world and Hong Kong’s strategic positioning, both within the region and the world.
-It aims to develop students’ knowledge of the socio-political, economic and cultural processes of the changes occurring in Asian countries and to situate them in the broader international context by reflecting on Asia's increasing significance in world affairs.
-Through its interdisciplinary curriculum and social research training, the major seeks to equip students with analytic skills that are of value to organisations in diverse economic sectors throughout Hong Kong, Asia and beyond.
+This major explores Asia’s significance in contemporary world politics and Hong Kong’s strategic positions within China, Asia and the world.
+It aims to develop students’ knowledge of the socio-political, economic and cultural changes occurring in Asian countries and to situate them in the broader international context.
+Students will learn to contemplate Asia's increasingly significant roles in world affairs and examine these roles with both theoretical and practical analytical tools.
+Through its interdisciplinary curriculum and social research training, the major seeks to equip students with analytical skills that are of great value to organisations in different administrative and economic sectors throughout Hong Kong, Asia and beyond.
 In addition, it enhances students’ critical reasoning and problem-solving skills, and will deepen their regional and global perspectives.

-To be eligible for admission, you must satisfy CityU's General Entrance Requirements.
+To be considered for admission, you must satisfy the General Entrance Requirements.

-For senior-year admission, applicants are normally expected to have completed the Associate Degree / Higher Diploma with a CGPA of ≥3.0, or an equivalent overall mark or credit award.
+For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree / Higher Diploma with a cumulative grade point average (CGPA) of ≥3.0 or equivalent overall mark, or a credit award.

 HKDSE students will apply through JUPAS.
-They may select this major after admission to the College of Liberal Arts and Social Sciences.
+They will be considered for direct admission to the major of the Department of Asian and International Studies (JS1102, first-year studies).
 For details, click here.